aaravkhullarr/cfa/README.md

 # Chatflow Automations Website

-A modern landing page for Chatflow Automations, an AI solutions company, with an Apple-inspired minimal design.
+A modern landing page for Chatflow Automations, an AI solutions company, with a cyberpunk-inspired design.

 ## Features

 - Responsive design that works on mobile, tablet, and desktop
-- Clean, minimal UI with Apple-inspired design elements
+- Dark UI with cyberpunk design elements and glowing effects
-- Black and white color scheme with subtle shadows
-- Side-by-side layout with hero content on the left and testimonials on the right
+- Teal, purple, and gold accent colors on a dark background
+- Feature cards with visual elements (bar charts, donut charts, etc.)
-- Email signup form (frontend only)
+- Email signup form with neon glow effects
-- Animated hover effects on testimonial cards
+- Animated scroll effects for better user engagement

 ## Project Structure

-- `index.html` - Main HTML structure
+- `index.html` - Main HTML structure with embedded CSS
-- `styles.css` - CSS styles for the website
-- `script.js` - JavaScript for interactivity
+- `script.js` - JavaScript for interactivity and animations
-- `logo.svg` - Main logo for the header
-- `favicon.svg` - Favicon for browser tabs
+- Various brand logos used in the partners section

 ## Setup Instructions